 We are in the age of sustainability.
 We buy energy-saving light bulbs and hybrid cars.
 I will furiously rummage through the office trash to retrieve an aluminum can that didn’t make it into the correct recycling bin.
 We want our ribeyes to be grass-fed, our eggs to be free-range, and our kale to be locally grown by a farmer in the next county.

-What could be more local than getting food from your own yard?
+What could be more local than getting food from your yard?
 And I’m not talking just a vegetable garden in the back.
-“Edible Landscapes” strive to make the plants that add ornamental value in the yard do double duty in the kitchen.
-You need a shade tree anyway, why not choose one that can help out at dinner time, too?
+“Edible Landscapes” strives to make the plants that add ornamental value in the yard do double duty in the kitchen.
+You need a shade tree anyway, so why not choose one that can help out at dinner time, too?